zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 I live, and there are some apparently excellent Fre nch restaurants here as well.
 Not as good as in Paris, of course.

 Sam is making a joke here.
 He’s comparing the candy  bars and bags of chips that Leticia is showing him to fast food, saying, “ This is even worse than fast food.”
 In fact, fast food, compared to that, looks like haute cuisine.
-It’s much higher in quality than what you are eating, which i s worse than fast food.
+It’s much higher in quality than what you are eating, which is worse than fast food.

 Now let’s listen to the dialogue, this time at a normal speed.